Th-Underscore/boogaPlus/README.md

 Use the UI.
 That's it!

-Well, Ctrl+LeftArrow and Ctrl+RightArrow after hovering over a message is a fun shortcut for navigating.
+- Well, Ctrl+LeftArrow and Ctrl+RightArrow after hovering over a message are fun shortcuts for navigating.

 ## Known Issues